Du4nG/SSG-2/content/posts/diaspora_2/index.md

 \
 \
 \
 Guess I'm about to lose my three-month Wordle streak, again.
 Every time I head out for a night that mixes up my routine, I hardly can remember to play it, although it bears in my brain, before I even have my dinner.
-I also went for Strands recently, so, dang it!
+I also went for Strands recently, so, dang it !
 But anyhow, the feeling is more fresh than bitter.
 How long has it been since a message turned you into a little child ?
 \
 \
 \